Philippine Independent Church: Ecumenism, factionalism, and schism into offshoot Aglipayan sects

 The church building of the Parish of Nuestra Señora de La Paz (Our Lady of Peace Parish) in La Paz, Abra was built by the Catholic Church sometime between 1898 and 1899, years before the IFI was proclaimed.
 The church's congregation, including its clergy, joined the IFI in 1903.
 The church building was one of the few buildings that the IFI was able to retain and not returned to the Catholic Church as the parishioners chose to remain with the IFI.

 On August 5, 1947, the IFI Church officially adopted both a new Constitution and Canons and Declaration of Faith and Articles of Religion that were Trinitarian.
 According to the latter document, "the Doctrine and Constitutional Rules of the Philippine Independent Church, adopted on October 28, 1903, and subsequently amended, and the Fundamental Epistles of the Philippine Independent Church, are henceforth not to be held as binding either upon the clergy or laity of the church in matters of doctrine, discipline or order, wherein they differ in substance contained from the new Declaration of Faith or the Articles of Religion.
 They are, however, to be valued as historical documents promulgated by the founders of the church when they were seeking to interpret the Catholic faith in a manner understood by the people.
 Under the inspiration of the Holy Spirit, the church has sought to eradicate such errors of judgement and doctrine as crept into its life and official documents in times past".

 The House of Bishops of the Episcopal Church in the United States of America then granted the IFI petition during their meeting in November 1947.
-On April 7, 1948, at the Episcopal Pro-Cathedral of Saint Luke in Manila, the Trinitarian IFI had its bishops, namely: de los Reyes Jr., Manuel Aguilar, and Gerardo Bayaca (third supreme bishop), reconsecrated and bestowed upon the historic apostolic succession from the Anglican line by the Episcopal Church in the United States of America led by then Missionary Bishop Norman S. Binsted, acting for the Presiding Bishop, and assisted by fellow Episcopal Church bishops Robert F. Wilner and Harry S. Kennedy.
+On April 7, 1948, at the Episcopal Pro-Cathedral of Saint Luke in Manila, the Trinitarian IFI had its bishops, namely: de los Reyes Jr., Manuel Aguilar, and Gerardo Bayaca (third supreme bishop), reconsecrated and bestowed upon the historic apostolic succession from the Anglican line by the Episcopal Church in the United States of America led by then Missionary Bishop Norman S. Binsted, acting for the Presiding Bishop, and assisted by fellow Episcopal Church bishops Robert F. Wilner and Harry S. Kennedy, thus formally reaffirming Trinitarianism.
 Former President Emilio Aguinaldo acted as a sponsor for the three IFI bishops.
 The Trinitarian IFI then sued the Unitarian faction for sole rights to the name and property of the original IFI.

 Isabelo de los Reyes Jr., the church's fourth supreme bishop from 1946 to 1971 and son of IFI founder and proclaimer Isabelo de los Reyes, is known by the moniker, the "Father of Ecumenism in the Philippines".